-If you are someone who gets nervous or easily tongue-tied, talking on the phone may not come as easily to you as it does to others.
-Don't worry about your phone skills or lack thereof and prepare for future calls by putting together a list of telephone topics in a handy spot.
-A telephone topic list can be jotted down on a note card or even in a text document on your computer or on the notepad function of your telephone.
+If you are someone who gets nervous or easily tongue-tied, talking on the phone may not come as easily to you as it does to others when you're first getting to know someone.
+Don't worry about your phone skills or lack thereof and prepare for future calls by putting together a list of conversation topics in a handy spot.
+A topic list can be jotted down on a notecard or even in a text document on your computer or on the notepad function of your telephone.

 - Talk about what interests the person

 - Discuss popular films

 - Discuss favorite television shows